Posted by Joshua R. Goodbaum in Sexual Harassment

 If Step Three does not work — because the employer does not care about your complaint or conducts a shoddy workplace investigation; the harasser does not comply with the corrective measures; or you experience retaliation from your employer or a coworker — go to Step Four.

 It is never too early to have a confidential conversation with a lawyer who represents employees who have been sexually harassed.
 However, it can be too late quicker than you think.
-You only have 180 days under Connecticut law (and 300 days under related federal law) from the last act of harassment to file a legal complaint in an administrative agency.
+You only have 300 days under Connecticut law from the last act of harassment to file a legal complaint in an administrative agency.
 Do not wait to talk to an experienced employment lawyer until it is too late for that lawyer to help you.

 Finally, do not quit your job without talking to a lawyer first.
 You might believe that you had no choice but to quit, but a judge or a jury might disagree.

-If you believe that you are in physical danger, remove yourself from the dangerous situation, and call the police, as well as a lawyer.
+If you believe that you are in physical danger by being sexually harassed, remove yourself from the dangerous situation, and call the police, as well as a lawyer.